There are several famous neighborhoods and squares in Athens with strange names, whose origins even Athenians are unaware of.

-The Ministry of Finance overlooked the Square at the time — and every time the government changed, the civil service employees were fired so that the new minister would hire his own people.
+The Ministry of Finance overlooked the Square at the time, and, every time the government changed, the civil service employees were fired so that the new minister would hire his own people.
 The fired civil servants would then go to the square after getting their pink slips and were known to burst into tears.

-Kolonaki, or “little pillar,” the downtown neighborhood of the rich and famous, took its name from a stone landmark that existed until 1938 near Dexamenis Square and was then set up in Kolonaki Square.
+Kolonaki, or “little pillar,” the downtown neighborhood of the rich and famous, got its name from a stone landmark that existed until 1938 near Dexamenis Square and was then set up in Kolonaki Square.